 Note:

-- Offset is the distance in millimeters from the centerline of the wheel to the mounting surface.
+- Offset is the distance in millimeters from the wheel’s centerline to the mounting surface.

-- Thread size refers to the size and pitch of the lug nuts used to secure the wheels to the car.
+- Thread size refers to the size and pitch of the lug nuts used to secure the car’s wheels.

 - Lug nut torque is the amount of force required to tighten the lug nuts to the proper specification.